cleentfaar/slack/README.md

 ### Further reading

-I've done my best to include links to the official documentation in the code where I thought it would clarify things.
+I've done my best to include links to the official documentation in the code where appropriate.

 Still, you should really check out the [API documentation](https://api.slack.com/) of Slack yourself to get a better understanding of exactly what each API method does and what data it will return.